Updates made to this guidance

 Networks of support

-Consider the following factors if concerns about social and community relationships, cultural connectedness and supports, community services and resources were co-existing factors in the harm to the previous tamaiti:
+Consider the following factors if concerns about social and community relationships, cultural connectedness and supports, community services and resources were co-existing factors in the harm to the previous tamaiti or rangatahi:

 - The strengths in the parent's current support network, especially those that provide connection to culture and cultural activities and how this provides support, stability and encouragement.
 Include church, community, gang affiliation, interest groups or sports clubs, and iwi.